USS Norton Sound: World War II

-After Pacific shakedown, the new seaplane tender stood out from San Diego 26 February 1945 and steamed for Pearl Harbor, Hawaii.
+After its shakedown in the Pacific, the new seaplane tender stood out from San Diego 26 February 1945 and steamed for Pearl Harbor, Hawaii.
 She reported to Commander, Marshall-Gilbert area for training in mid-March, and she arrived Saipan 1 April 1945 to provide seaplane tending services.

+Okinawa campaign

 Norton Sound anchored 1 May 1945 at Aka Kaikyo, Kerama Retto, and by 21 June 1945 had assisted in downing three hostile air raiders.
 Air alerts continued until midnight, 14 August 1945.
 Word of the Japanese surrender arrived eight hours later, and into September the tender engaged in upkeep and air operations at Okinawa.

+Postwar occupation duties

 She steamed for Sasebo, Japan 21 September 1945, returning to Okinawa one week later.
 Norton Sound called at Shanghai, China 1 October 1945, and by the 23rd of that month she was at Tsingtao, where she tended seaplanes until 7 November 1945.
 The next day she anchored at Shanghai, and from then until April 1946, she remained on duty with the occupation forces between China and Japan.

 Norton Sound departed Tokyo Bay 7 April 1946 for Norfolk, Virginia.
 After overhaul there she joined the Atlantic Fleet.
 She operated off the east coast until October 1947, when she steamed for San Diego to rejoin the Pacific Fleet.

 Norton Sound received two battle stars for World War II service.

 1948 to 1950

 Later Norton Sound was converted to a missile-launching platform.
 She was in Philadelphia Naval Shipyard in 1948 for seven months while equipment was installed for handling, stowing, launching, and controlling guided missiles.

 Upon completion of her modifications in October 1948, Norton Sound steamed for her new homeport of Port Hueneme, California.
 En route she conducted tests with Skyhook balloons.
 Off the coast of Southern California she underwent a missile training program.
 Late that Autumn Norton Sound launched a training missile, marking the beginning of the Navy's use of shipborne guided missiles.

 After launching equipment for Aerobee rockets was installed at Long Beach Naval Shipyard in February 1949, she steamed to equatorial waters off the South American coast and launched two Aerobees.
 These launchings provided information on the earth's radiation belt.

 On 1 July 1949, Norton Sound headed for the geomagnetic equator 1,500 miles (2,400 km) south of Hawaii, and conducted tests with seventeen Skyhook balloons and nine smaller balloon clusters, all carrying scientific instrumentation packages.

 After modifications in February and March 1950 at San Francisco Naval Shipyard, Norton Sound launched a five-ton Viking rocket 11 May in Project Reach.
 This rocket carried a 500-pound instrumentation package to an altitude of 106.4 miles (171 km), and provided data on cosmic rays.
-Project "Reach" concluded the first phase of Norton Sounds use as a missile platform.
+Project Reach concluded the first phase of Norton Sounds use as a missile platform.